 You’ve probably noticed that data about your website users and conversions collected by different analytics tools might vary.
-Most of the time, you’ll see that the purchase number in Google Analytics is lower than in the CRM.
-Where this data discrepancy comes from, why it’s happening and how to fix it?
+Most of the time, you’ll see that the purchase number in Google Analytics is lower than in your CRM.
+Where this data discrepancy comes from, why is it happening, and how to fix it?

 The most common reason for data discrepancy are:

 - Errors while adding the tracking code of your analytics tools.

 - Filters that may be applied to your Google Analytics property.